What Are The Challenges In Diagnosing Different Types Of Asthma?

 Non-allergic asthma can be triggered by a variety of factors, including irritants like smoke, chemical fumes, and strong odors.
 Identifying these triggers can be challenging, as they may not be as easily identifiable as allergens.
 A detailed patient history and evaluation of potential triggers are important in diagnosing non-allergic asthma.

-See also What Are The Latest Advancements In Asthma Treatment?
+See also What Are The Latest Innovations In Asthma Management Tools?

 Dynamic monitoring of symptoms